This text gives some information on the test suite for Win32::SqlServer.

 Number of tests: 36, of which some are skipped depending on the SQL Server version, the OLE DB provider, the collation and the availability of the CLR.

 Creates in SQL Server: Temp tables.
-On SQL 2005 and later, it creates an XML schema collection in tempdb, as well as four CLR user-defined types, if the CLR is enabled.
+On SQL 2005 and later, it creates an XML schema collection in tempdb, as well as four CLR user-defined types, if the CLR is enabled and CLR strict security is not in force.

 Tests: setloginproperty() and other connection routines.